Machine Translation: Why You Should Not Depend On It

 Words can signify an alternate meaning based on the style or tone of a conversation.
 For example, if someone says "that sounds great" in a sarcastic tone, the machine won’t be able to convey the double meaning.
 It could be translated positively when, in fact, the person is angry or frustrated.

-Related: University Language Services
+Related: Liberty Language Services

 Most translation companies evaluate the quality of the MT using the additional effort required by a human to edit the output.
 The number of keystrokes or pages completed per hour indicates the effort required.
 Automated tests and metrics are used by specialists who are trained in using the software since even the smallest changes are accurately recorded.

 Bilingual evaluation understudy, abbreviated BLEU, is the primary metric used in auto testing.
 It compares the output for human and machine translation, with one corresponding to high quality and zero corresponding to low quality.